aospwhatawurst/aosp_android_device_samsung_beyond2lte/README.md

-# LineageOS device tree for the Samsung Galaxy S10+
+# AOSP device tree for the Samsung Galaxy S10+

 Description
 -----------

-This repository is to build LineageOS for the S10+ (SM-G975F)
+This repository is to build AOSP based ROMs for the S10+ (SM-G975F)

 Device Specs